 FIGURE 1.
-Map of the continental U.S. and Canada showing the eight MAPS regions.
+Map of the continental U.S. and Canada showing the eight MAPS Regions.

-(DeSante et al. 2015) website in which adult population size and productivity indices and adult apparent survival rates are presented.
+The achievement of the monitoring objectives of MAPS has been well documented in MAPS reports (DeSante et al. 1996, 1998, DeSante and O'Grady 2000, DeSante and Kaschube 2006, 2007, 2009) and on the VitalRatesofNorthAmericanLandbirds.org (DeSante et al. 2015) website in which adult population size and productivity indices and adult apparent survival rates are presented.
 The research objectives of MAPS are to identify and describe: (a) temporal and spatial patterns in the demographic indices and estimates provided by MAPS (DeSante et al. 2015) and (b) relationships between these temporal and spatial patterns and (1) ecological characteristics of the target species (e.g., migration strategy, nest location), (2) population trends of the target species (e.g., areas or locations with increasing or decreasing trends) (DeSante et al. 2015), (3) station-specific and landscape-level habitat characteristics (e.g., total forest cover, mean forest patch size), and (4) spatially-explicit weather data (e.g., mean, min, and max temperature or precipitation, extreme events).

 MAPS allows these objectives to be met for multiple species at multiple spatial scales.
-Achievement of these research objectives is providing empirical information regarding life-history strategies and other topics of interest to avian ecology (DeSante et al. 1999, DeSante 2000), including the effects of global climate cycles on avian productivity (Nott et al. 2002).
-A future important research effort will be to integrate extensive count data (for example, from E-bird and the Avian Knowledge Network) with CMR data from MAPS and extensive remote-sensed environmental data in an effort to improve the predictive accuracy of demographic rates and abundance through space and time (Saracco et al. 2009a).
+Achievement of these research objectives is providing empirical information regarding life-history strategies and other topics of interest to avian ecology (DeSante et al. 1999, DeSante 2000), including the effects of global climate cycles on avian productivity (Saracco et al. 2019, Nott et al. 2002).
+A future important research effort will be to integrate extensive count data (for example, from E-bird and the Avian Knowledge Network) with Cormack-Jolly-Seber capture-mark-recapture (CMR) data from MAPS and extensive remote-sensed environmental data in an effort to improve the predictive accuracy of demographic rates and abundance through space and time (Saracco et al. 2009a).
+This type of analyses has already been completed applying integrated population models (IPMs) to MAPS and North American Breeding Bird Survey (BBS) data to better assess the driving forces behind a declining warbler species (Saracco and Rubenstein 2020).